-The Apache Ignite® in-memory data grid accelerates and scales your databases, services, and APIs.
-It supports key-value and ANSI SQL APIs, ACID transactions, co-located processing, and machine learning libraries.
-As an in-memory data grid, Ignite is frequently used to increase the performance and scalability of existing real-time applications, for high-performance computing, or for caching of data scattered across databases.
+Apache Ignite can be used as an in-memory data grid that accelerates and scales your existing databases and data stores.
+The grid supports key-value and ANSI SQL APIs, ACID transactions, co-located processing, and machine learning libraries.
+As an in-memory data grid, Ignite is frequently used to increase the performance and scalability of real-time applications, to support high-performance computing, and to cache data that is scattered across databases.

 What is an In-Memory Data Grid?

-Ignite can improve the performance and scalability of any external database such as RDBMS, NoSQL or Hadoop, by sliding in as an in-memory data grid between the application and the database layer.
-When an application writes data to the cache, Ignite automatically writes-through or writes-behind all data modifications to the underlying external store.
-Ignite also performs ACID transactions where it coordinates and commits a transaction across the cluster as well as the database.
+Ignite can improve the performance and scalability of most external databases and data stores (such as RDBMS, NoSQL, and Hadoop) by sliding in as an in-memory data grid between the application and the database layers.
+When the application writes data to the cache, Ignite writes-through or writes-behind all data modifications to the underlying external store.
+Ignite also performs ACID transactions (coordinating and committing transactions across both the cluster and the database).

-Additionally, Ignite can be deployed as a shared and unified in-memory layer that stores data sets originating from disjointed databases.
-Your applications can consume all the data from Ignite as a single store while Ignite can keep the original databases in sync whenever in-memory data gets updated.
+Additionally, Ignite can be deployed as a shared and unified in-memory layer that stores datasets that originate from disjointed databases.
+Your applications can consume all the data from Ignite as a single store while Ignite synchronizes the original databases whenever in-memory data is updated.

 IGNITE NATIVE PERSISTENCE

-Ignite native persistence is a distributed ACID and SQL-compliant disk store that transparently integrates with the Ignite in-memory layer.
-With native persistence enabled, Ignite stores both data and indexes on disk and eliminates the time-consuming cache warm-up step.
-The native persistence always keeps a full copy of data on disk so you are free to cache a subset of records in memory.
-If a required data record is missing in memory, Ignite reads it from the disk automatically regardless of the API, whether you use SQL, key-value, or scan queries.
+Ignite Native Persistence is a distributed ACID-compliant, SQL-compliant disk store that transparently integrates with the Ignite in-memory layer.
+When Native Persistence is enabled, Ignite stores both data and indexes on disk, thus eliminating the time-consuming cache warm-up step.
+Native Persistence keeps a full copy of data on disk, so you are free to cache a subset of records in memory.
+If a required data record is missing from memory, Ignite reads the record from the disk automatically, regardless of the API (whether SQL, key-value, or scan queries).